-• Attendance Records, Tardy Records, PowerSchools and ISIS, NWEA Benchmarks, RECS Intervention Program, Think Through Math, Reading Plus, Ticket to Read
+• Attendance Records, Tardy Records, PowerSchools and ISIS, NWEA Benchmarks, RMECS Intervention Program, Think Through Math & Reading Plus

 Targeted Barriers to Achieving the Goal 3

 - Students not attending school and not arriving on time. - Students unable to perform on grade level.